DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-25 Narrative Meeting Notes.md

 # Other Tasks
 - Some things can spawn or appear or something once the player unlocks a task
+	- A bookshelf or something spawns
-- We can have some unique tasks
+- We can have some unique tasks that don't really do much, but give the illusion of having more depth.
+-